apache/accumulo-website/_docs-unreleased/development/mapreduce.md

 ```

 To write to an Accumulo table, create a Reducer with the following class
-parameterization and be sure to configure the AccumuloOutputFormat.
+parameterization and be sure to configure the [AccumuloOutputFormat].
 The key
 emitted from the Reducer identifies the table to which the mutation is sent.
 This
 allows a single Reducer to write to more than one table if desired.
 A default table
 can be configured using the AccumuloOutputFormat, in which case the output table